-\paragraph{Towards sustainable self-improvement.} The AutoML and NAS communities have achieved remarkable success by treating architecture search as unconstrained optimization.
-Our results suggest a paradigm shift: future self-modifying systems should ask not "what maximizes validation accuracy?" but "what maximizes accuracy \emph{subject to} capacity remaining PAC-learnable for available data?"
-This constraint does not eliminate innovation—it channels self-improvement toward sustainable compounding of gains rather than compounding of risk.
-For open-ended agents operating over months or years, the capacity schedule $K(m)$ can grow with accumulating data $m$, enabling unbounded absolute improvement while maintaining learnability.
-The failure mode is not self-improvement itself, but \emph{uncontrolled} self-improvement that outruns the data.
-Without capacity bounds, seemingly rational modifications can lock in poor performance irreversibly—once an agent crosses into the unbounded regime, no sample complexity guarantees recovery.
-For high-stakes deployments (medical AI, autonomous vehicles, financial systems), the choice is between principled capacity-aware self-modification and accepting that you have no basis for trust.
+\paragraph{Towards sustainable self-improvement.} AutoML and neural architecture search have achieved success by treating architecture search as unconstrained optimization.
+Our results suggest a paradigm shift: future self-modifying systems should ask not what maximizes validation accuracy, but what maximizes accuracy subject to capacity remaining PAC learnable for available data.
+This constraint does not eliminate innovation.
+It channels self-improvement toward sustainable compounding of gains rather than compounding of risk.
+For open-ended agents operating over long horizons, the capacity schedule $K\!\left[m\right]$ can grow with accumulating data, enabling unbounded absolute improvement while maintaining learnability.
+The failure mode is not self-improvement itself, but uncontrolled self-improvement that outruns the data.